pita bread:

 Notes

-Loaves require a lower baking temperature than the pita bread.
+Loaves of bread require a lower baking temperature than the pita bread.
 A 28 ounce loaf would burn on the outside before the interior was baked if you used the 500 degrees specified for the pita.

 French bread is the name in Bob Sandy’s father’s bakery for a crusty white sandwich bread.
 Many other bakeries used that name.
 There was nothing particularly French about it.
 It could just as easily have been called “Italian”.
 Before commercial breads became soft and tasteless, as in Wonder Bread–a national brand popularized by the Continental Baking Company, unsliced “French” bread was the most prominent store-bought bread.